Horace Ové

-Sir Horace Shango Ové CBE (born 1936) is a Trinidad and Tobago-born British filmmaker, photographer, painter and writer.
-One of the leading black independent filmmakers to emerge in Britain in the post-war period, Ové holds the Guinness World Record for being the first black British filmmaker to direct a feature-length film, Pressure (1976).
-In its retrospective documentary, 100 Years of Cinema, the British Film Institute (BFI) declared: "Horace Ové is undoubtedly a pioneer in Black British history and his work provides a perspective on the Black experience in Britain."
+Sir Horace Shango Ové CBE (born Horace Courtenay Jones; 3 December 1936 – 16 September 2023) was a Trinidadian-born British filmmaker, photographer, painter and writer based in London, England.
+One of the leading black independent filmmakers to emerge in Britain in the post-war period, Ové was the first black British filmmaker to direct a feature-length film, Pressure (1976).
+In its retrospective documentary 100 Years of Cinema, the British Film Institute (BFI) declared: "Horace Ové is undoubtedly a pioneer in Black British history and his work provides a perspective on the Black experience in Britain."

-Ové has built a prolific and sometimes controversial career as a filmmaker, documenting racism and the Black Power movement in Britain over many decades through photography and in films such as Baldwin's Nigger (1968), Pressure, and Dream to Change the World (2003).
-Ové's documentaries such as Reggae (1971) and Skateboard Kings (1978) have also become models for emerging filmmakers.
-He was given a knighthood in the 2022 New Year Honours for services to media.
+Ové built a prolific and sometimes controversial career as a filmmaker, documenting racism and the Black Power movement in Britain over many decades through photography and in films such as Baldwin's Nigger (1969), Pressure, and Dream to Change the World (2003).
+Ové's documentaries, including Reggae (1971) and Skateboard Kings (1978), have also become models for emerging filmmakers.
+He was awarded a knighthood in the 2022 New Year Honours for services to media.

-The actress Indra Ové is his daughter, and artist Zak Ové his son.

 Early years

-Horace Ové was born on 3 December 1936 in Belmont, Trinidad and Tobago, where he grew up as part of a large and "somewhat bohemian family – a mixture of African, Indian, French and Spanish".
+Horace Ové was born Horace Courtenay Jones on 3 December 1936 in Belmont, Trinidad and Tobago, where he grew up as part of a large and "somewhat bohemian family – a mixture of African, Indian, French and Spanish".
 As Attilah Springer has noted, he "was born into the Jones clan....
 The Jones name was not theirs originally, but Ové's grandfather changed it when he wanted to open a business in downtown Port of Spain; Indian-sounding places of business were not acceptable at that time in colonial Trinidad."
-Ové's parents Lorna and Lawrence were the first people to open shops or cafés to help Trinidad's poor black population.

-In 1960, Ové went to Britain in 1960 to study painting, photography and interior design, but went to live for a while in Rome as a painter.
-His entry into the film world was working as a film extra on the set of the 1963 Joseph L. Mankiewicz epic Cleopatra, starring Elizabeth Taylor, after its production moved to Rome.
+In 1960, after legally changing his name to Horace Ové, he moved to Britain to study painting, photography and interior design.
+He also lived for a while in Rome, Italy, as a painter.
+His entry into the film world was through working as a film extra on the set of the 1963 Joseph L. Mankiewicz epic historical drama Cleopatra, starring Elizabeth Taylor, after its production moved to Rome.

 Ové returned to London, where he lived during his early years in Brixton, West Hampstead and Camden Town, marrying Irish immigrant Mary Irvine, and studying at the London School of Film Technique.